gobit0dic/Salesforce-AWS-Eventbus/README.md

 ## Future Improvements
 - Compare costs for full payload event vs. change event + data retrieve via API
-- I will try to build a package to roll out the whole bus via deployment.
-In that case it scales much better and setup time will be lower
 - I implement a monitoring system for the Salesforce-side of the bus

 ## Limitations